Savannah Guthrie calls out Trump: "You're the president — you're not like someone's crazy uncle"

 "I don't get that," Guthrie countered.
 "You're the president — you're not like someone's crazy uncle who can just retweet whatever!"

-Guthrie also leaned hard into the topic of the president's battle with COVID-19, forcing the president to admit he couldn't remember if he was tested for COVID-19 on the morning of the debate.
-The president also admitted he wasn't being tested every single day.
+Guthrie also leaned hard into the topic of the president's battle with COVID-19.
+Mr. Trump couldn't answer whether he was tested on the day of the presidential debate in late September, shortly before he tested positive for the virus.
+The president, who has claimed to have one of the best memories, said he didn't know and couldn't remember.

-Guthrie also pushed the president on the topic of masks, which the president claims he supports but rarely actually wears.
-Mr. Trump said "people with masks are catching" COVID-19 "all the time" and said he's heard "different" thing about masks.
+Guthrie pushed the president on the topic of masks, which the president claims he supports but rarely wears.
+Mr. Trump said "people with masks are catching" COVID-19 "all the time" and said he's heard "different" things about masks.

 Guthrie also challenged the president on his claim that he doesn't know what QAnon is, despite having retweeted multiple QAnon accounts and having been asked about the conspiracy theory before.